-DDOT, in partnership with OP, works to ensure the design of public space is of high quality and meets minimum requirements.
+DDOT, in partnership with the Office of Planning, works to ensure the design of public space is of high quality and meets minimum requirements.
 To this end, the District has in place streetscape standards, guidelines, and policies to guide changes to public space.

-Uses that impact the character of public space include sidewalk cafes, vending, street festivals, and other impermanent activities.
+Uses that impact the character of public space include sidewalk cafes, vending, street festivals, and other non-permanent activities.
 Physical features that impact the character of public space can include sidewalk paving material, fences and retaining walls, street trees and their spacing, vault spaces, other infrastructure like street lights or curb and gutters, and any building encroachments into the public space.
-Full restoration of the public space is expected, including installation of sidewalks (minimum 6-feet on Patterson Street and 8-feet on North Capitol Street and N Street), street trees, and the "public parking" zone.
-Streetscape designs must be consistent with the NoMa Streetscape Guidelines.
-If a curb cut is requested, it is expected to be from Patterson Street and comply with all applicable DDOT standards.
-DDOT notes that there are existing street trees on Patterson Street.
-A permit is required to remove a tree between 44" & 99.9" in circumference, and any tree greater than 100" in circumference is designated as a Heritage

-Tree and cannot be removed.
-Respondents should consider and account for the critical root zones of existing trees.
-Trash storage will need to be accommodated on-site and not in public space, and designs for loading areas should allow front-in front-out access for any vehicles needing to access the site.
-DDOT expects utility vaults be placed on private space.
-Respondents may refer to the District of Columbia Municipal Regulations and DDOT's Design and Engineering Manual for specific controls of public space.
-A summary can be found in DDOT's Public Realm Design Manual.
-For further information, please contact Patrick Reed at DDOT's Planning and Sustainability Division at 202.741.8520 or patrick.reed2@dc.gov.
+Restoration of the public space is expected as part of the redevelopment of the Site, including installation of missing street trees and sidewalks (minimum 6-feet on Benning Road, C Street, St. Louis Street, and 46th Street Extended).
+All sidewalks and curb ramps surrounding and within the Site must be upgraded to comply with Americans with Disabilities Act (ADA) guidance.
+Trash storage must be accommodated on-site and not in DDOT-controlled public space, and designs for loading areas must allow front-in/front-out access from any public street.
+Respondents may refer to Chapters 11, 12A, and 24 of the District of Columbia Municipal Regulations (DCMR), DDOT's Design and Engineering Manual (DEM), and the Public Realm Design Manual for public space design guidance.

-Community & Stakeholder Outreach

-The success of any development project hinges on the inclusion and support of the local community.
-Respondents are strongly encouraged to work with the Advisory Neighborhood Commission (ANC) 6C and local community groups and area residents to understand how the community's goals can be met in the Respondents' proposals.
-The building design should demonstrate architectural excellence, consistent with the surrounding buildings, and be open and inviting as a compliment to the existing and new developments in the surrounding area.
-Proposals should consider and incorporate stakeholder and community preferences, to the extent feasible and practical.
+For further information on DDOT's development review process, please contact Aaron Zimmerman in DDOT's Planning and Sustainability Division (PSD) at 202.671.2356 or aaron.zimmerman@dc.gov.